 - Is the employee safe to be working at home?

 - How can an employer be sure that an employee isn’t at risk from controlling behaviour or abuse whilst working at home?

 - How can ‘burnout’ be avoided – should a ‘Right to Disconnect’ policy be brought in (much like France, Italy, Spain and now Ireland)?

 - How far does the employer’s ‘duty of care’ extend to home and flexible workers?

 Many of these aspects will already be part of policies that are in place for office-based workers, however, ensuring that the same structure, benefits, protection and consideration is given to hybrid and remote working staff is imperative, not only the wellbeing and retention of existing employees but for the attraction and recruitment of future talent.

 We’re here to help

 If you are looking for support with your recruitment strategy, our team at The Recruitment Consultancy are here to help.
-We offer permanent, temporary and contract recruitment solutions, both remote and office-based, to companies from all sectors and of all sizes.
+We offer permanent, temporary and contract recruitment solutions to businesses across Surrey and Sussex.
 Life has changed and the roles we are recruiting for are quickly evolving, however, the values we have held for the past 25 years remain the same.

 Likewise, if you are looking to overhaul your employee benefits and wellbeing solutions, Steve Herbert, Head of Benefits Strategy for Howden Employee Benefits and Wellbeing will be very happy to offer his experience and knowledge to ensure your company is staying ahead of the changing demands and expectations associated with remote working.